 Stan Weinstein wrote the book How to Make Money in a Bull or Bear Market.
 It is a classic.
-Maybe people may discount it or say its out dated or there are more advanced techniques for making money, but in my mind it is one of the best books on investing on the stock market.
+Maybe people may discount it or say it’s outdated or there are more advanced techniques for making money, but in my mind, it is one of the best books on investing in the stock market.

-Stan Weinstein is teacher of stock technical analysis for the everyday investor.
-You do not need a PhD in mathematics from MIT nor do you need to work at an investment bank with super computers behind you, to use and understand technical analysis by employing a simple moving average layered over a stock price.
-The power of his techniques is just that, in its unpretentious easy to use system.
+Stan Weinstein is a teacher of stock technical analysis for the everyday investor.
+You do not need a Ph.D. in mathematics from MIT nor do you need to work at an investment bank with supercomputers behind you, to use and understand technical analysis by employing a simple moving average layered over a stock price.
+The power of his techniques is just that, in its unpretentious easy to use the system.

 - Stan Weinstein’s system – The trend is your friend.
-Build into the price of any stock is expectations, insider information, knowledge that is not perfectly distributed to the public.
-Stan Weinstein says use this to help determine turning points.
-He looks first at the market as a whole, then the sectors, then the individual stock at using a 50 or 200 day simple moving average.
+Build into the price of any stock is expectations, insider information, the knowledge that is not perfectly distributed to the public.
+Stan Weinstein says to use this to help determine turning points.
+He looks first at the market as a whole, then the sectors, then the individual stock at using a 50 or 200-day simple moving average.